alisaifee/coredis/docs/source/compatibility.rst

 EXPIREAT
 ********

-Set the expiration for a key as a UNIX timestamp
+Sets the expiration time of a key to a Unix timestamp.

 - Documentation: `EXPIREAT <https://redis.io/commands/expireat>`_
 - Implementation: :meth:`~coredis.Redis.expireat`